 Key Evidence: The Consumer Revolution

 This key facts covers Key Evidence: The Consumer Revolution within Life Changes in 1920s for GCSE History.
-Revise Life Changes in 1920s in America 1920-1973 for GCSE History with 10 exam-style questions and 6 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Life Changes in 1920s in America 1920-1973 for GCSE History with 12 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 3 of 13 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position